ethz-coss/ethz-coss.github.io/_talks/Nikolas_Geroliminis.md

 ---
-name: How on demand transport can cooperate with public transportation for city mobility
+name: How on Demand Transport Can Cooperate with Public Transportation for City Mobility
 speakers:
   - Nikolas Geroliminis
 categories:
   - Presentation
 ---

-How on demand transport can cooperate with public transportation for city mobility
+How on Demand Transport Can Cooperate with Public Transportation for City Mobility